LizBarron/portfolio/README.md

 # Projects
 ### xAPI Implementation
 <b>Project Description:</b> This project involved recreating an 8 module course in Articulate Storyline, that was previously built on an older version of Adobe Captivate.
-The entire course relied heavily on using xAPI to track the user's answers as they were going through the modules, and being able to retrieve those answers in different modules.<br>
+The entire course relied heavily on using xAPI to track the user's answers as they were going through the modules, and being able to retrieve those answers in different modules.
+We were also able to issue surveys throughout the course and collect the answers and report on them in real-time.<br><br>

 <img src="{{site.baseurl | prepend: site.url}}assets/img/C1.jpg" alt="C 1"/><br><br>
 <img src="{{site.baseurl | prepend: site.url}}assets/img/C2.jpg" alt="C 2"/><br><br>
 <img src="{{site.baseurl | prepend: site.url}}assets/img/C3.jpg" alt="C 3"/><br><br>

 ### Accessibility
-<b>Project</b><br>
+<b>Project Description:</b> This project was a 10 module re-do, and one of our main focuses was to make sure the entire project was WCAG 2.1 compliant.
+We ensured every module and interaction was fully accessible via tabs, spacebar, etc., and tested via multiple browsers and JAWS.<br><br>
 <img src="{{site.baseurl | prepend: site.url}}assets/img/QC1.jpg" alt="QC 1"/><br><br>
 <img src="{{site.baseurl | prepend: site.url}}assets/img/QC2.jpg" alt="QC 2"/><br><br>
 <img src="{{site.baseurl | prepend: site.url}}assets/img/QC3.jpg" alt="QC 3"/><br><br>
 <b>Description:</b><br>

 ### Web Application - Nudge Navigator
+<b>Project Description:</b> This web application was meant to generate suggestions for its users based on diferent choices they made as they progressed through Step 1.
+Step 2 displays the suggestions and Step 3 allows the user to copy the answers and paste them to a different application.
+We created this web application using Vue 3.<br><br>
 <b>Step 1</b><br>
 <img src="{{site.baseurl | prepend: site.url}}assets/img/NudgeNavigator-Step1.jpg" alt="Step 1"/><br><br>
 <b>Step 2</b><br>